Home › Georgia

 Colonized in 1732 by James Edward Oglethorpe, Georgia was the last of the original thirteen English colonies.

-Historic Saint Marys Georgia is the second oldest city in the nation.
+Historic Saint Marys Georgia is the one of the oldest cities in the nation.

 Georgia is a part of the southeastern region of the United States nicknamed, �The Sunbelt.�